RPiper93/makers_bnb/README.md

 ###Known Issues
 - Incomplete styling(requests/confirm requests view)
 - Requests cannot be deleted by the requester
-- Spaces cannot be removed by the owener
+- Spaces cannot be removed by the owner
 - User account details cannot be updated
 - Not responsive
 - Email/Image upload tests are not stubbed